Telegrip/Telegrip/README.md

 ### Hi there 👋

-Telegrip is a digital forensic tool that deals with Telegram-related cases.
+Telegrip is a GUI digital forensic tool that deals with Telegram-related cases.

 Important notes: